Azure/azure-sdk-for-net/README.md

 ## Target Frameworks

 - .NET Framework 3.5: At this time the majority of the Windows Azure SDK for .NET supports primarily the desktop .NET Framework 3.5 and above.
+- .NET Framework 4.0: Storage Client Library for .NET supports the desktop .NET Framework 4.0 and above.
-- Windows 8 for Windows Store and Windows RT app development: Storage Client Libraries are available for Windows Store applications.
+- Windows 8 for Windows Store app development: Storage Client Libraries are available for Windows Store applications.

 ## Requirements